Looks Are Deceiving

 You never know what silent battles someone may be fighting.

-Did this resonate with you?
 Feel free to share my website with a friend.